rbms-bsc/DCRMR/_pages/Glossary/Glossary-D.md

 ## **Device.**
 A design, generally symbolic, emblematic, or pictorial rather than textual, used to identify an artist, printer, bookseller, or publisher.
 To be distinguished from a logo that renders a name as a stylized, primarily textual design.

+## **Docket title.**
+A title written, typed, or printed on a document, or on a label affixed to the document, briefly indicating its contents or subject.
+Usually found perpendicular to the main text, on an otherwise blank page (e.g., the verso of the last leaf), on a document designed to be folded for filing.

 ## **Double leaf.**
 A leaf of double size relative to the rest of a manifestation or item, folded in half at the fore-edge or top edge, with the fold uncut and no printing inside the fold, and typically bound at the inner margin. *See also* **[Leaf](/DCRMR/glossary/L/#leaf).**